-If you have socked away money in a traditional IRA or 401(k), expect Uncle Sam to come calling during your retirement.
+If you have socked away money in a traditional IRA or 401(k) plan, expect Uncle Sam to come calling during your retirement.
 After years of deferring taxes on those contributions, the bill is due once you begin making withdrawals on the money.

-One way to avoid such taxation is to withdraw only as much money as the government obligates you to do each year — known as the required minimum distribution (RMD) — and to take any additional cash that you need from a Roth IRA or Roth 401(k), if you have one.
+One way to avoid such taxation is to withdraw only as much money as the government obligates you to do each year — known as the required minimum distribution (RMD) — and to take any additional cash that you need from a Roth IRA or Roth 401(k) plan, if you have one.
 No taxes are due on Roth distributions, and these withdrawals will not impact your combined income.

 So, consult with a tax professional before making this decision.
 A pro can help you decide whether withdrawing money from a Roth account — or making a combination of withdrawals from both a Roth and a traditional account — is the best strategy for you.